 We used QSFit to analyze 71,251 optical spectra (from SDSS-DR10

-) of Type 1 AGN at z < 2, and compiled a catalog of spectral properties.
+) of Type 1 AGN at z < 2, and compiled a catalogue of spectral properties.
 See the reference paper.

-The complete data analysis can be easily replicated by running QSFit (as shown in the example above) on all the spectra in the sample.
+The complete data analysis can be easily replicated by running QSFit (as shown in the example below) on all the spectra in the sample.

 The old version 1.2 is available here.